haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 The standard library should not expose private, implementation-detail modules full-stop.
 The entirely of the standard library's public interface should be considered just that, its public interface.
 Private modules that we do wish to expose to code that *knowingly* is using unstable interfaces should be exposed from a separate library/
 The standard library should use regular PVP versioning.

+In solving the immediate problem this way, we also solve the meta problem.
+Using off-the-shelf definitions gives us a shared language reinforced by practice in the rest of the Haskell ecosystem.[#ubiquitous-language]

+.. [#ubiquitous-language]
+  Compare the "Ubiquitous Language" concept from Eric Evan's "Domain-driven design" also cited in the GHC modularity paper.

 Problem 3: No clear portability guarantees with new targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The new backends that come with GHC 9.6 are chiefly thought of as new CPUs/Arches.
+The new compilation backends that come with GHC 9.6 correspond, strict speaking, to new supported CPUs/Arches, like "x86" vs "Aarch64" vs "RISC-V", etc.
-WASM and JS are, with enough squinting, just ways of expressing computation that like "x86" vs "Aarch64" vs "RISC-V", etc., should by and large not leak to the user.
+WASM and JS are, with enough squinting, just ways of expressing computation those others: ways which should by and large not leak to the user.[#cpu-leaks]

-(Exceptions would be when dealing with memory model or special instruction intricacies.)
+.. [#cpu-leaks]
+  The choice of CPU/Arch does leak through when wants to do certain special operations, like atomics that depend on the intricacies of memory models, or data-paralleld "SIMD" instrucitons.
+  But these concerns are fairly niche and we can mostly not think about them for the purposes of standard library design.

-What is more interesting from a library design perspective is where the code will be run.
+What is more interesting from a library design perspective is over what *software* will the code be run.
-This would be analogous to the "OS" part of the platform description, like "Linux" vs "Windows" vs "macOS" etc.
+This would be analogous to the "Operating Systems" part of the platform description, like "Linux" vs "Windows" vs "macOS" etc.

 JavaScript can be run in two places: